starfederation/datastar-python/README.md

     return response
 ```

 There are also a number of custom responses/helpers for various frameworks.
-Current ly the following frameworks are supported:
+Currently the following frameworks are supported:

 * [Sanic](https://sanic.dev/en/)
 * [Django](https://www.djangoproject.com/)